awsdocs/amazon-workspaces-administration-guide/doc_source/cross-region-redirection.md

 1. In the **Define failover record** dialog box, for **Value/route traffic to**, select **IP address or another value depending on the record type**\.

 1. A box opens for you to enter your sample text entries\.
-Enter the connection identifier for the connection alias association for your primary Region\.
+Enter the connection identifier for the connection alias association for your failover Region\.

 1. For **Failover record type**, choose **Secondary**\.